ietf-wg-acme/acme/draft-ietf-acme-acme.md

 To get a fresh nonce, the client sends a HEAD request to the new-nonce resource on the server.
 The server's response MUST include a Replay-Nonce header field containing a fresh nonce, and SHOULD have status code 200 (OK).
-The server SHOULD also respond to GET requests for this resource, returning an empty body (while still providing a Replay-Nonce header) with a 204 (No Content) status.
+The server MUST also respond to GET requests for this resource, returning an empty body (while still providing a Replay-Nonce header) with a 204 (No Content) status.

 ~~~~~~~~~~